 Further, when women are in leadership roles, they are more likely to hire, mentor, sponsor, and promote women at all levels–diversifying the pipeline for future leadership opportunities.

 The Parity.Org ParityMODEL for Women in Leadership is based on extensive research and in-depth conversations with organizations that have not only reached–but sustained–gender parity in leadership.
-Our proprietary framework, organized around three key pillars (Representation, Equality, and Inclusion), empowers you with insight into the specific policies, practices, and approaches that the most successful companies employ to ensure that women can rise.
+Our proprietary framework, organized around three key pillars (Representation, Equality, and Inclusion), empowers you with insight into the specific policies, practices, and approaches that the most successful companies employ to ensure that women have equal opportunities to advance and succeed.

 Equality in Hiring